 Most parents intuitively understand that children need to carry a positive image of each of their parents.
 Each parent is an integral part of the child, and a child does not divorce either parent simply because parents stop being a couple.
 Parents embroiled in a difficult separation or divorce, however, can lose sight of this.
 Some find their view of the other parent deeply tarnished, and then either inadvertently or intentionally impart this negative view to the child.
 The child may in turn internalize this view, incorporating it into a negative self-image.

-The NJ divorce process often shakes up a family unit and adds stress and tension to everyone in the household—both parents and children alike.
-Since divorce is a confusing time for everyone, it is only natural for children to have a difficult time adjusting to life after the divorce.
-When one parent attempts to sabotage their child's relationship with his or her other parent, it is the child who suffers the most.
-Parental alienation prevents children from receiving the reassurance they need—from both parents—to be able to adapt and adjust to their new family dynamics.
+Divorce inevitably creates stress and tension for everyone in the family.
+Children often face difficult adjustments in living situations.
+When one parent attempts to sabotage their child’s relationship with the other parent, it is the child who suffers the most.
+Parental alienation prevents children from receiving the reassurance they need—from both parents—to successfully adapt and adjust to their new family dynamics.

 New Jersey Parental Alienation Evaluations

 Parental alienation is not easy to prove, and not every judge believes in the legitimacy of the syndrome or believes that identifying the syndrome is helpful in dealing with custody issues.
 Disentangling a child’s reaction to a dynamic directly involving a non-favored parent from a child’s reaction to negative feedback emanating from a critical parent can be difficult.
 Add to this the fact that children’s attitudes often shift naturally as a part of growing older, and the situation is often far from clear.
 The signs listed below may signal parental alienation, but they may also have an alternative explanation.
 Even when many signs of alienation are present, a child custody evaluation will generally be necessary to confirm the syndrome.

 - The other parent denies you access to your child.